History of the wine press: Ancient Greece and Rome

 One of the first written accounts of a mechanical wine press was from the 2nd century BC Roman writer Marcus Cato.

 One of the earliest known Greek wine presses was discovered in Palekastro in Crete and dated to the Mycenaean period (1600–1100 BC).
 Like most of the earlier presses, it was mainly a stone basin for treading the grapes by feet with a run-off drain for the juice to flow.
 However, there is evidence that some of the later Cretan winemakers would sometimes use a pressing method similar to how olive oil was extracted from olives.
 This press would entail laying the grapes out underneath several planks of wood and then weighing the planks down with rocks to press the juice out from the grapes.
-The wine made from these rudimentary pressing wasn't held in high esteem by the Greeks, often tainted with impurities and having a short shelf life.
+The wine made from these rudimentary pressings wasn't held in high esteem by the Greeks, often tainted with impurities and having a short shelf life.
 Much more prized was the wine produced from "free run" juice that was released by the grapes under their own weight before any treading or pressing.
 This wine was believed to be the most pure and was often used for medicinal purposes.

 In the 2nd century BC, Cato the Elder wrote a vivid and detailed account of the workings of early Roman wine presses and how to build a press room in his work De Agri Cultura.
-The press Cato describes was known as a lever or beam press which was built on an elevated platform that contained and shallow basin that would slope and narrow to a run off point where the freed juice would exit.
+The press Cato describes was known as a lever or beam press which was built on an elevated platform that contained a shallow basin that would slope and narrow to a run off point where the freed juice would exit.
 The press would consist of a large horizontal beam held up by two upright fixtures in the front and one upright fixture in the front.
 The grapes were placed under the beam with pressure was applied by a windlass that was affixed by rope to the front of the beam and a user winding down that end.
 Rope would also be used wound around the "cake" of the pressed grape skins to help keep it in place.

 In the 1st century AD, Roman statesman Pliny the Elder described a "Greek style" press in his work Natural History that saw the windlass replaced by a vertical screw that often included a counterweight to increase pressure.
 Marcus Terentius Varro, Columella and Virgil would also include descriptions of the workings of wine presses in their agricultural treatises.
 Yet despite their frequent mentions in ancient writings and archaeological evidence showing the presence of wine presses throughout the Roman Empire, their use was actually relatively rare.
 This was because having a wine press was a very expensive and large piece of equipment that most Roman farmers, outside the estate holding patricians and the most wealthy plebeians, could not afford.
-Instead, it was much more common for Roman estates to have large tanks or troughs where grapes were tread upon by feet or paddles.
+Instead, it was much more common for Roman estates to have large tanks or troughs where grapes were trod upon by feet or paddles.